 When the male servants investigated, they “laughed at [the women’s] fancies, and ridiculed their cowardice.”
 They tried to persuade the woman to go back to their posts, but the women refused.
 So, finally the male servants took up the watch.
 During the time they watched Madame Blunden, they did not perceive the tiniest signs of life nor the slightest movement.

-The following night, with no signs of life the doctor declared her dead.
-At a midnight a funeral was held by torchlight “with great pomp.”
-It was attended by all the town’s principal inhabitants and Madame Blunden’s corpse was taken to the Basingstoke parish church, located outside of town.
-Her body was interred at the family’s vault, and it was scheduled to be closed the following morning.
+The following night, with no signs of life the doctor finally declared Madame Blunden dead.
+Her corpse was then take to the parish church at Basingstoke, a town frequented by Jane Austen and her family.
+A midnight a funeral was held by torchlight “with great pomp.”
+All the town’s principal inhabitants attended, and the body was then interred at the family’s vault, which was scheduled to be closed the following morning.

-Near where the family’s vault was located was the Holy Ghost Grammar School.
-The morning the vault was to be closed, several school boys began to play on the open vault.
-As they were playing they heard a noise come from the vault.
+The morning the vault was to be closed, several schoolboys from the nearby Holy Ghost Grammar School began to play on the open vault.
+As they were playing, they heard a noise come from the vault.
 One boy rushed to tell the schoolmaster, “who … gave him a box on the ear and sent him about his business.”
 However, several other boys appeared with the same tale and this forced the schoolmaster to investigate.

-He called the sexton and then they called Mr. Blunden.
-They told Mr. Blunden what the boys had heard.
-Mr. Blunden then ordered workmen to open the vault and coffin.
+He called the sexton and then they called Mr. Blunden telling him what the boys had heard.
+Mr. Blunden then ordered workmen to open the coffin.
 There they discovered Madame Blunden had been buried alive as there were signs that she had made attempts to get out of the coffin.
-A local newspaper reported that her agony must have been great as she “was two inches deep in blood, whilst the knuckles, knees, forehead, heels, and toes were beaten nearly to a jelly.”
+The West Kent Guardian reported that her agony must have been great as she “was two inches deep in blood, whilst the knuckles, knees, forehead, heels, and toes were beaten nearly to a jelly.”

-- Tebb, William and Edward Perry Vollum, Premature Burial and How it May Be Prevented, 1905
+- Tebb, William and Edward Perry Vollum, Premature Burial and How it May Be Prevented, 1905, p.
+84.